By cthiou, on 02 Mar 2024

 The highline…Quésako?

-“The highline is slacklining in a vacuum, it consists of walking in balance on an elastic strap 2,5 cm wide.
-It's an all-terrain practice, I can connect two mountains as well as two buildings.
-It’s a safe sport, I’m always safe.”
+"Highlining is slacklining in mid-air; it involves walking in balance on a 2,5 cm wide elastic strap.
+It's an all-terrain activity; I can connect two mountains or two buildings.
+It's a safe sport; I'm always secure."

 The beginning of a passion for Nathan

-“I started in 2011, when I was 17 years old.
-I discovered slacklining with climbing friends.
-My first strap came from my parents' garage, a truck strap used in our house for tying down lumber.
-I installed it at ground level between two trees in the garden, it was the start of a great passion!”
+“I started in 2011, when I was 17.
+I discovered slacklining with some climbing friends.
+My first strap came from my parents’ garage, a truck strap we used to tie wood.
+I set it up close to the ground between two trees in the garden, and that was the beginning of a great passion!”

 A passionate person who constantly pushes his limits

-“I made myself known by achieving several world records.
-In 2015, at the end of my studies in mechanical engineering, I decided to try to make a living from it.
-This initially consisted of doing demonstrations for different types of events.
-Today I earn my living in several ways: demonstrations but also shows.
-I am working with the choreographer Rachid Ouramdane for a tour of theaters in Europe.
-I also speak as a speaker to businesses.
-Besides, there are mountain projects, expeditions.”
+“I became known for setting several world records.
+In 2015, after finishing my studies in mechanical engineering, I decided to try and make a living from it.
+Initially, this involved doing demonstrations for various types of events.
+Today, I earn my living in several ways: demonstrations, but also shows.
+I'm working with the choreographer Rachid Ouramdane on a tour of theaters in Europe.
+I also speak at corporate events.
+Besides that, there are mountain projects and expeditions.”

 A new world record at Mont Saint-Michel!